dommert/git-fu/README.md

 Git-Fu
 ===================

-Git-Fu is a demo repo you can fork all night long!
+Git-Fu is a demo repo you can fork all night long!!
-Help expand the *story of git*
+Help expand the "*story of Git*".
-Show of how mighty your Git-Fu is and contribute to the project
+Show of how mighty your Git-Fu is, and contribute to the project!

 ## Instructions
 * *FORK* the Repo